SCR Grants

 Grants Overview

-ALCA is honored to serve as the coordinating site for the Statewide Community Regrants (SCR) program offered by the New York State Council on the Arts.
-Through this program, ALCA is able to empower artists and nurture the arts throughout the Quad-County region encompassing Clinton, Essex, Franklin, and Hamilton counties, including the Haudenosaunee tribal community of Akwesasne.
+Through this program, ALCA is able to empower artists and nurture the arts throughout the Adirondack Quad-County region encompassing Clinton, Essex, Franklin, and Hamilton counties, including the Haudenosaunee tribal community of Akwesasne.

 Arts Education